Utah Administrative Code

 (1) will be for a Market Conduct Examiner I as determined by the department's budget as approved by the Utah State Legislature, including any approved salary increases or increases in benefits; and

 (2) will include the following expenses:

 (f) training expenses.

-(1) A title insurance agency and a title insurer shall submit a completed Office Report Form not later than 30 days after the date a change described below occurs in a county where the title insurance agency or title insurer maintains an office:
+(1) An agency title insurance producer and a title insurer shall submit a completed Office Report Form not later than 30 days after the date a change described below occurs in a county where the agency title insurance producer or title insurer maintains an office:

-(b) a change of address of an office; or
+(b) a change of address of an office.

 (2) An Office Report Form shall be submitted electronically via email to firstname.lastname@example.org.